superstar54/blase/docs/source/install.rst

     Alternatively, you can get the source for the latest stable release like this::

         $ git clone --depth 1 https://github.com/superstar54/blase.git

-    And then compress the blase folder to a `zip-file`.
+- Way 1: you can extract the file, rename the file to ``blase``, and move it to ``blender-2.93.4-linux-x64/2.93/scripts/addons/``.

+- Way 2: you can compress the blase folder to a `zip-file`.
+Name the file to ``blase.zip``.
 Then install blase as an addon in Blender.
 Please vist here to learn how to install an addon with zip files. https://docs.blender.org/manual/en/latest/editors/preferences/addons.html.